 Anyone who has dealt with anxiety either first hand or through a loved one knows what a struggle it can be!
-When I listen to people talk about anxiety, I realize that there is a lot of misconceptions about the causes and what can be done to help treat it.
+When I listen to people talk about anxiety, I realize that there is a lot of misconceptions about the causes and what can be done to help relieve it.
 Often people see this as purely an “emotional” or “mental” issue.
 Of course it can be triggered by these things, however, it is also often caused by health imbalances in the body.
-Dealing with anxiety should’t be so hard!
+Dealing with anxiety shouldn’t be so hard!

 I myself have struggled with anxiety off and on throughout my life, and when I applied a few of these to myself, they worked wonders on decreasing the severity.